 - Copyediting / Line Editing: Usually, this is the second or third edit of the whole book once everything is in its proper place.
 (In reality, there are more edits than this because certain chapters or sections may need to be gone over numerous times) It includes sentence restructuring, cuts, rewrites of certain sections, new segues..
 Most important of all, it determines whether or not the book hangs together?
 Is it interesting?
 Does it “work?”

-- Formatting: This involves “techy” stuff like E-book formatting, basic interior design, trim size decisions, picking fonts, page numbers, margins, headers, footers, spacing, drop-caps, end notes.
+- Formatting/Interior Design: This involves “techy” stuff like eBook formatting, basic interior design, trim size decisions, picking fonts, page numbers, margins, headers, footers, spacing, drop-caps, end notes.

-Email your material to email@example.com and fill out the form on the CONTACT page on this site.
-Please, no horror, zombie, sci-fi, poetry, graphic violence, animal cruelty, erotica, political diatribes, or highly technical matter.
-I particularly like psychology and mental health topics, narrative non-fiction, memoirs, and fiction (but no kids or teens).
-I think you, as authors, will be better served by hiring editors who are interested in the topics you are writing about.
+There are certain genres I don’t deal with: Please, no horror, zombie, sci-fi, poetry, graphic violence, animal cruelty, erotica, political diatribes, or highly technical matter.
+I particularly like psychology and mental health topics, narrative non-fiction, memoirs, and grown-up fiction (no kids or teens)..